The Edmonton region leads in housing affordability

 Source: Urban Reform Institute, 2022

-Data from the Canadian Real Estate Association shows that the Edmonton region also has among the lowest housing costs in Canada based on price alone (Figure 3).
+Data from the Canadian Real Estate Association shows that the Edmonton Region also has among the lowest housing costs in Canada based on price alone (Figure 3).

 Figure 3.
 Benchmark Housing Prices by Canadian City